bigladder/atheneum-forge/README.md

 However, we have demonstrated the ability to generate/update the boilerplate for the ERIN project.
 In so doing, no capability was lost and that project still builds and passes all tests.

-The "task helper" system mentioned above is still just at the idea stage and has not been implemented yet.
+The "task helper" system mentioned above only has one item implemented:

+- automation of copyright header checking

+The remainder of the tasks remain to be implemented.

 We'll know this project is mature when it can apply the python templates (pytheneum) to itself.